 - Example question not to ask: “What do you think about the marketing plan and will the new ad campaign confuse customers and would that confusion actually be beneficial to the long-term product growth?”

 This will not produce a meaningful answer.
 If you ask a two-part question, people tend to either answer the second part only or only the part they were interested in or felt safe with.
-One question at a time!
+Ask one question at a time!

 Use a logical sequence for your questions.
 Prospects like to know where your questions are headed.
 If they can't tell, they may suspect you're manipulating them.
 By following keywords and asking sales questions in a logical order, you will keep your intent clear and build trust.

 Start off safe, general, and non-threatening.
 That means asking open-ended questions that don't touch on sensitive subjects.
 Later, after you have built up trust — and when it is appropriate — you can ask about financial ability, business stability, credit rating ... anything relevant.

 It makes sense to justify a sensitive question to your prospect.
 After all, she has a right to know why you are asking -- but then again, don't be afraid to ask your prospect tough questions.